 Happy New Year.
-I first wanted to thank you for your prayers and support in different ways during last year of 2017.
-We have been able to see changes in the lives of many Rwandans who were suffering from lack to access to clean and safe water, children are attending schools more regularly than it used to be and families are experiencing holistic development.
-May our Lord bless you for your tireless work and we hope that 2018 will continue to be a year of blessings.
+I first wanted to thank you for your prayers and support in different ways during last year.
+We have seen changes in the lives of many Rwandans who were suffering from lack to access to clean water.
+Children attend school more regularly and families are experiencing holistic development.
+May our Lord bless you for your tireless work.
+We hope that 2018 will continue to be a year of blessings.

 20 Liters Program Report – December 2017

 During the month of December 2017, the Gashora water team worked for fewer days than usual.
 This was to allow them to finish the harvest and celebrate the holidays.
 Volunteers gathered along with recipients to sift and wash sand for 8 days of the month.
 During this time, they were blessed with plenty of rain.
 As a result, they were able to assemble 201 SAM3 Household Filters.
 The filters were distributions to families in the villages of Rutanga and Rweteto.
 As usual, distributions were accompanied by trainings on filter maintenance, hygiene and sanitation.